aha999/aha999/README.md

 In my spare time i like to contribute to free & open source projects in any way i can!

+Linux, open source, nature, plants, gardening, tools in general, modularity, hardware/software freedom...
+Are some of the things i like. a lot.

 <!--
 **aha999/aha999** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.